albertodoimo/ACTAM/README.md

 - Drag the mouse and/or scroll the mousewheel to _move in the 3D space_;
 - Switch from a _tridimensional perspective_ to a _bidimensional_ one (and vice versa).

 The musical specifications computed before are shown on the top of the screen.
-In addition, notice how the user-selected picture is _wrapped around the skybox_ of the tridimensional space.
+In addition, to create a more immersive environment the user-selected picture is _wrapped around the skybox_ of the tridimensional space.

 </br>